Roland Muldoon: Life and career

 Roland went on to co-star in the US movie Bucharest Express.

 When they parted company with the Empire in 2005, Roland and Claire left behind a fully refurbished theatre.
 Their company CAST Presentations took over the Cock Tavern in London's Kilburn High Road and presented nights of comedy, music and new variety.
 The cocks logo was designed and donated to the company by the artist Ralph Steadman.

-He has written and self-published his first novel, a political detective story The White Van Papers and in March 2013 published with Just Press his Hackney Empire memoirs, Taking on the Empire (How we saved the Hackney Empire for Popular Theatre), A rollicking, revealing tale of a rare phenomenon in arts history: how politically-inspired theatre group CAST saved an iconic East End building and held out for 20 years against the odds, presenting a unique program from new variety to Jamaican farce via opera and Hackney Hamlet.
-In this comically sharp account, Muldoon tells you everything you ever wanted to know about how to run a multicultural popular theatre in the face of pressure from the establishment, funders and the local council.
+He has written and self-published his first novel, a political detective story The White Van Papers and in March 2013 published with Just Press his Hackney Empire memoirs, Taking on the Empire (How we saved the Hackney Empire for Popular Theatre), A tale of a rare phenomenon in arts history: how politically-inspired theatre group CAST saved an iconic East End building and held out for 20 years against the odds, presenting a unique program from new variety to Jamaican farce via opera and Hackney Hamlet.